 Whose ready to listen to a broken record?!
 (Are you waving your hand around in the air very wildly?
 I'll bet you are!)
 But for REAL ...
 I've said it once (or ten times), and I'll say it again: there's only one YOU.
 And only YOU have the specific stories that have happened to YOU.
 Yes, some of your stories might be similar to other people's stories- but they're not exactly the same.

-What do you think would be more effective: the facts and statistics?
-OR the emotional story that probably thousands of other people can relate to?
+What do you think would be more effective: Just the facts and statistics by themselves?
+OR the emotional story that probably thousands of other people can relate to with those facts?

 2. Ask others what your 3 strongest qualities are.

 I've done this a few times over the past couple of years, and it has helped me SO much!
 Some times it's a little hard to be objective about your own strongest, most awesome qualities and THAT'S why it's great to ask other people!
 Plus, you'll probably start to notice some common qualities among the answers that you get.

 For example, "funny", "brave", "creative" and "enthusiastic" were among the top 5 most common qualities that people used to describe me.
 (I mean ...
 I never would have thought of myself as particularly brave, so the fact that lots of people saw that in me was quite interesting!)
 The exercise was really helpful because I was then able to figure out specific ways to add these qualities into my brand and business!
 For example ...

 - Like into my writing.
 (I don't hold back when it comes to sharing funny and random thoughts and using exclamation points to convey my enthusiasm, haha!)